ethereum/ethereum-org-website/src/content/developers/docs/dapps/index.md

 ## Benefits of dapp development

-- No down-time
-- No single point of failure
-- Permissionless
-- Censorship resistant
-- Open source

 - **Zero downtime** – once the smart contract at the core of an app is deployed and on the blockchain, the network as a whole will always be able to serve clients looking to interact with the contract.
 Malicious actors therefore cannot launch denial-of-service attacks targeted towards individual dapps.
 - **Privacy** – you don’t need to provide real-world identity to deploy or interact with a dapp.
 - **Resistance to censorship** – no single entity on the network can block users from submitting transactions, deploying dapps, or reading data from the blockchain.